Frequently Asked Questions

 Can anyone become a member of a medical aid scheme?

 Yes.
 Medical aids used to be able to reject applicants based on their age or health but it is no longer legal to do so.
-Cover can be excluded for a period of time e.g. a pregnancy will not be covered if you are already pregnant when you apply.
+Cover can be excluded for a period of time e.g. a pregnancy may not be covered if you are already pregnant when you apply.

 Will my cover start immediately?

-Medical aids are entitled to impose a 3 month general waiting period, during which no claims will be paid, and / or a 12 month exclusion for any pre-existing medical conditions.
+In some cases, medical aids are entitled to impose a 3 month general waiting period, during which no claims will be paid, and / or a 12 month exclusion for any pre-existing medical conditions.

 No, it is legislated that you may only belong to one medical aid scheme.